-The first stage of The Cookout project is a comic book, The Cookout: A Guide to AI (Ancestral Intelligence, to be published by For The Birds Trapped in Airports Press in 2025.
+The first stage of The Invite project was a comic book, The Cookout: A Guide to AI (Ancestral Intelligence, to be published by For The Birds Trapped in Airports Press in 2025.
 An advance draft copy is available for download and includes insights on the relationship between ancestral versus artificial intelligences.
-Announced during my opening keynote at the 2023 Association for Internet Researchers conference, the Afro-indigenous futurist comic set in an AI dystopia is a workbook for creators, organizers, and researchers to help them use reparative media practice as they organize stories and data.
+Announced during my opening keynote at the 2023 Association for Internet Researchers conference and launched at my Solidarity Media & Tech Solidarity Workshop at Harvard University, the Afro-indigenous futurist comic set in an AI dystopia is a workbook for creators, organizers, and researchers to help them use reparative media practice as they organize stories and data.
 I ask readers the same series of questions I asked myself in developing OTV.
 This method is the foundation for the next two experiments.

-The Cookout is a Black-led series, inviting artists and community leaders across disciplines — music, film, dance, theater, poetry, culinary arts and more — to share their recipes for liberation.
+The Invite is a Black-led series, inviting artists and community leaders across disciplines — music, film, dance, theater, poetry, culinary arts and more — to share their recipes for liberation.

 It is created by me and developed with Emmy Award-winning producer Makiah Green (left); Emmy Award-nominated director Sam Bailey (middle); and Emmy-nominated producer Sarah Minnie (right).